AaronPierdon/LogAggregator/README.md

 <!--
   Drop your demo GIF here and it'll show up right on the repo homepage.
-  Recommended: save it as docs/demo.gif (create the docs/ folder if it doesn't exist yet), then this line renders it automatically — no other changes needed.
+  Save it as docs/demo.gif (create the docs/ folder if it doesn't exist) — this line picks it up automatically, no other changes needed.
 -->
 ![Log Aggregator demo](docs/demo.gif)

 *GIF coming soon — drag-and-drop ingestion, adaptive timestamp detection, and live filtering across millions of rows, in about 15 seconds.*

-Don't have real log files handy for a demo? **Settings → Developer → Generate Mock Log Files** spins up realistic, clearly-labeled synthetic data (`MOCK-`-prefixed server names, RFC 5737 documentation-only IPs) in any of the app's supported formats — clean for a happy-path walkthrough, or deliberately broken for showing off the parse-warning system.
+No real logs handy? **Settings → Developer → Generate Mock Log Files** creates realistic, clearly-labeled synthetic data (`MOCK-` server names, documentation-only IPs) — clean for a walkthrough, or deliberately broken to show off the parse-warning system.

 ---

-## Description
+## What it does

-Log Aggregator solves a specific, annoying problem: you've got log data scattered across multiple sources, none of which agree on a timestamp format, delimiter, or structure — and you need to see it all merged into one sorted, filterable view without your machine running out of memory halfway through.
+You've got log data from multiple sources, none of which agree on timestamp format, delimiter, or structure — and you need it merged into one sorted, filterable view without running out of memory.

-- **Ingests three shapes in parallel**: CSV (full RFC4180 quoting, so embedded commas and newlines in a field don't corrupt records), tab-delimited, and flat text.
+- **Reads three shapes**: CSV (full quoting — embedded commas/newlines don't break records), tab-delimited, and flat text.
-- **Detects file type and timestamp pattern automatically** — no manual "pick a format" step.
-Detection votes across ~30 real sampled lines rather than trusting a single line, and recognizes ~18+ distinct timestamp shapes (ISO-8601, syslog, 12-hour AM/PM, signed UTC offsets, Unix epoch, variable-precision fractional seconds, and more).
+- **Detects format and timestamp pattern automatically.** No manual setup step.
+Recognizes 18+ timestamp shapes: ISO-8601, syslog, 12-hour, UTC offsets, Unix epoch, and more.
-- **Never silently drops a row.** If a timestamp looks right but fails to parse, the row is kept with a sentinel value and flagged in a warnings list — you always know what happened to every line.
+- **Never silently drops a row.** A timestamp that looks right but fails to parse is kept and flagged, not dropped — you always know what happened to every line.
 - **Scales to tens of millions of rows** on a SQLite backend instead of holding everything in memory.
-Ingestion streams straight to disk in batches; the grid is a bounded sliding window fed by paged SQL queries.
-- **Filters with real boolean logic** — OR / AND / EXCLUDE term matching, translated to parameterized SQL, evaluated server-side instead of in a giant C# loop.
+- **Filters with real logic** — OR / AND / EXCLUDE terms, run as SQL server-side rather than looped in C#.

-## Features

-- Drag-and-drop ingestion (files or a `.zip`, auto-extracted) with a live-confidence quick-add path
-- Reusable **LogType** definitions — one "how do I parse this" profile shared across every source that uses it
-- Per-source and per-log-type color coding, with a collapsible source rail
-- Click-to-sort, click-to-filter DataGrid with full-text copy support
-- Streaming export of the current filtered view
-- A built-in **mock log generator** (Settings → Developer) for demos and break/fix testing — invents server names, timestamps, and log content on the fly, dialable from conservative/clean to wild/deliberately-broken
+Other features: drag-and-drop ingestion (including `.zip`), reusable **LogType** profiles, per-source color coding, click-to-sort/filter grid, streaming export, and a built-in **mock log generator** (Settings → Developer) for demos and break/fix testing.
-- Fully custom dark theme, no default WPF chrome anywhere

 ## Usage